 Distraction osteogenesis was first used to treat defects of the oral and facial region in 1990.
 Since then, the surgical and technological advances made in the field of distraction osteogenesis have provided oral and maxillofacial surgeons with a safe and predictable method to treat selected deformities.

 If you have questions about distraction osteogenesis, please call our office at San Jose Office Phone Number 408-298-7775 and schedule an appointment with Drs.
-Cheng and Fan.
+Cheng, Fan and Motwani.

 What does the term distraction osteogenesis mean?
 Simply stated, distraction osteogenesis means the slow movement apart (distraction) of two bony segments in a manner such that new bone is allowed to grow and fill in the gap created by the separating bony segments.